With the rise of mobile usage, a “new” channel of communication has emerged from the ashes - SMS.

-In a world where people are looking for quick solutions and high-touch approach, providing them with a less time-consuming opt-in process would definitely make you stand out.
+In a world where people are looking for quick solutions and a high-touch approach, providing them with a less time-consuming opt-in process would definitely make you stand out.
 Think about mobile.
 Think easy.
 Think one-tap and be good to go.
 Provide your visitors with a way to subscribe by only clicking a single button on your vibrant mobile-first pop-up.
 Or give them away to become a follower by just texting a catchy keyword they saw on social media, on a billboard, or in the newspaper if you will.

 Yes, that’s right - pawn on the channels you already use and give your users the option to choose where to get information from their favorite brand.
 Entice your email subscribers to turn into SMS users by providing them with a simple link they need to click on if they’d like to convert.
 And don’t forget to checkout.
 It’s always good to have a quick checkout opt-in, available for your customers just at one tap of the button.